neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 The LayerMap tracks what layers exist in a timeline.

-Currently, the layer map is just a resizeable array (Vec).
+Currently, the layer map is just a resizable array (Vec).
 On a GetPage@LSN or other read request, the layer map scans through the array to find the right layer that contains the data for the requested page.
 The read-code in LayeredTimeline is aware of the ancestor, and returns data from the ancestor timeline if it's